 Diagnostic tests are the foundation of providing objective, critical information to healthcare providers for detection, diagnosis and prevention of disease.
-As the coronavirus pandemic continues around the world the need for diagnostic testing is increasingly vital to enabling us to live with the virus.
-Many companies are actively engaged in developing faster and easier ways to test people for the virus.
+During the Covid-19 pandemic the need for diagnostic testing became increasingly vital to enable us to live with the virus.
+Many companies actively engaged in developing faster and easier ways to test people for coronavirus.

 Amplification Makes It Detectable

 The method underlying many molecular diagnostics is amplification – the process of encouraging the multiplication of copies of a specific viral RNA or DNA sequence in a sample, until there are so many copies that they can be detected and then measured.

 Polymerase Chain Reaction (PCR), is one such method using the DNA amplification process.
 Traditional PCR techniques use temperature cycling to achieve amplification.
 Temperature cycling requires lab equipment and time.
 Polymerase enzymes can enable amplification without the need for temperature cycling!
 These enzymes allow a step-change in diagnostics as tests can be performed rapidly, in around 30 minutes outside of the lab and in elementary healthcare settings, by non-laboratory personnel at the point of care.